HubspotCommunity/hubspot-ruby/README.md

 Hubspot.configure(hapikey: "YOUR_API_KEY")
 ```

-If you're have a HubSpot account, you can get your api key by logging in and visiting this url: https://app.hubspot.com/keys/get
+If you have a HubSpot account, you can get your api key by logging in and visiting this url: https://app.hubspot.com/keys/get

 ### Note about authentication